JacobN-dev/SimpleVisualsC/README.md

 # Work in progress
-Program for visuals u can use for creating a easly see-trough app in console
+Program for visuals u can use for creating a easly see-trough app in console.
+### Read wiki for use instructions.